FREN202 Intermediate French II

 - complete assignments, such as short compositions and grammatical exercises;

 - perform listening comprehension exercises; and

 - participate in oral interviews and/or presentations that assess proficiency levels.

-Reference, Resource, or Learning Materials to be used by Students:Students use text, audio program, workbook, and multimedia resources of second-year proficiency-based French program.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students use text, audio program, workbook, and multimedia resources of second-year proficiency-based French program.
+See course syllabus.